hseitaj/BlogWebsite/README.md

 - **Frontend**: EJS is employed as the templating engine, generating dynamic HTML based on the application's state.
 - **Database**: While the initial version does not persist posts between sessions, connecting to a MongoDB database is required for future versions.
 - **Styling**: A dedicated CSS file is used for styling the website, ensuring a visually appealing and user-friendly interface.

-## Deliverables

-- A functional Node.js project for the website.
-- At least one EJS file defining the structure of the website.
-- At least one CSS file for styling the website.